A Complete Guide to A Level Chemistry (H1 & H2) in Singapore by Our Top JC Chemistry Tutors

 4.2.6.
 A Level Chemistry Tuition Centres

 If you find that you need additional guidance outside of school, an extremely useful resource are tuition centres!
 With affordable tuition centres with fees as low as $200/month, these avenues can provide additional guidance for students who find themselves struggling with the subject even despite a lot of time and effort spent on it.
-While it might be hard to settle on the perfect tuition centre due to budget, quality and convenience, MindFlex has put together a list of the 30 Best A Level Tuition Options for H1 & H2, together with various considerations you should take note before settling on one.
+While it might be hard to settle on the perfect tuition centre due to budget, quality and convenience, there are many other A Level Tuition Options for H1 & H2.
+Some of MindFlex recommendations are Quintessential Education, School of Thought, Achevas and many more.

 4.2.7.
 MindFlex Chemistry Tutors